elfsternberg/doc-rescript-with-storybook/README.md

 *unless* it is obviously parsable as JSX, in which case it is treated as JSX.

+☝ ReScripts's internal types come with internal type annotations that continue to live in other code.
+If you want to use a React object that takes a ReScript linked list, you will want to generate that object with ReScript.

 With this knowledge, a complete example of importing a ReScript object into an MDX documentation module is simple: